tdwg/bdq/tg2/_review/docs/bdqcore/index.md

 Test Descriptors are the collection of bdqffdq terms that comprehensively describe the BDQ Core tests.
 The suite of descriptors are designed for three audiences (which may not be mutually exclusive).
 A subset of these descriptors are shown in the quick reference guide.

-- Machine readable.
-Example: GUID
+- Machine readable - Example: GUID
 - Human readable - For consumers of Data Quality reports.
 Example: Description
 - Human readable - For implementors of BDQ Core.
 Example: Specification